Nuno-Jesus/Make-A-Make/README.md

 ## Description
 This README was developed mainly to help 42 students to clear the fog around Makefiles and how they work.
 But, it will be for sure helpful to anyone out there struggling as well.

-It starts with a beginners guide, followed up by some medium-advanced concepts.
+It starts with a beginner's guide, followed up by some medium-advanced concepts.

 ## <a name="index-0">Index</a>
 <ul>